Giles County, Tennessee

 Giles County is a county located in the U.S. state of Tennessee.
-As of the 2020 census, the population was 30,346.
+As of the 2020 census, its population was 30,346.
 Its county seat is Pulaski.

 History

-Giles County is named after William Branch Giles, a Senator from Virginia who sponsored the admission of Tennessee as the sixteenth state into the Union.
+Giles County is named after William Branch Giles, a senator from Virginia who sponsored the admission of Tennessee as the 16th state into the Union.
 He also sponsored the building of the city and courthouse, which has burned four times.
 The current courthouse was built in 1909.
-One of Giles County's local heroes is James McCallum, who served as Grandmaster of the Tennessee Masons, a member of the Confederate Congress, and mayor.
-He lived in Giles County for seventy years.
+One of Giles County's local heroes is James McCallum, who served as grandmaster of the Tennessee Masons, a member of the Confederate Congress, and mayor.
+He lived in Giles County for 70 years.